ABC Radio Hobart

-ABC Radio Hobart (call sign: 7ZR) is the ABC Local Radio station for Hobart, Tasmania, owned by the Australian Broadcasting Corporation.
+936 ABC Hobart (call sign: 7ZR) is the ABC Local Radio station for Hobart, Tasmania, owned by the Australian Broadcasting Corporation.

 History

 Officially opened on 22 June 1938, plans surrounding the initial broadcast of 7ZR were forced to be amended due to a cable fault between Tasmania and the mainland.
 The opening broadcast was intended to be part of a national program with prime minister Joseph Lyons declaring the station officially open in a live broadcast from Canberra.
 However, because of the fault, the opening broadcast was a statewide program rather than a national program with Lyons pre-recording his opening remarks which were then played during the opening broadcast.

 An array of dignitaries gathered at Hadley's Hotel in Hobart to listen to the inaugural broadcast on 7ZR.
 Among the official party were ABC general manager Charles Moses, ABC board member Elizabeth Couchman, ABC music director William G. James, and Hobart mayor John Soundy.

 Prior to Lyon's opening address, Liet-Governor Sir John Evans spoke live from the 7NT studios in Launceston where he was fulfilling a vice-regal engagement.

 In a nationwide rebrand in 2000, ABC stations across Australia stopped using their original callsigns with capital city ABC stations instead incorporating their frequency into their new name.
 As a result, 7ZR followed suit and became 936 ABC Hobart.

-As part of a further nationwide rebrand of ABC stations in 2017, the name of the station changed from 936 ABC Hobart to ABC Radio Hobart.
+As part of a further nationwide rebrand of ABC stations in 2017, the name of the station changed from 936 ABC Hobart to 936 ABC Hobart.

 Programming

-ABC Radio Hobart broadcasts a variety of local programs from its Hobart studios including Breakfast, Mornings, The Country Hour, Your Afternoon, Drive and Evenings.
+936 ABC Hobart broadcasts a variety of local programs from its Hobart studios including Breakfast, Mornings, The Country Hour, Your Afternoon, Drive and Evenings.

 The station also broadcasts a weekend edition of Breakfast, a local Saturday morning sport program Local Grandstand and a Sunday Mornings program.

-All local programs on ABC Radio Hobart with the exception Breakfast and Drive are simulcast on ABC Northern Tasmania in Launceston.
+All local programs on 936 ABC Hobart with the exception Breakfast and Drive are simulcast on ABC Northern Tasmania in Launceston.

-Since 2021, the national current affairs program AM has originated from the ABC Radio Hobart studios after its presenter Sabra Lane relocated to Tasmania from the mainland.
+Since 2021, the national current affairs program AM has originated from the 936 ABC Hobart studios after its presenter Sabra Lane relocated to Tasmania from the mainland.
 Lane is known for always introducing AM with the palawa kani name for Hobart by saying "Good Morning and welcome to AM, I'm Sabra Lane coming to you from nipaluna / Hobart..."

-All other national programs on ABC Radio Hobart originate from ABC stations on the mainland.
+All other national programs on 936 ABC Hobart originate from ABC stations on the mainland.

-The longest-serving presenters to have worked at ABC Radio Hobart include Bob Curé OAM, Ric Paterson, Ken Short, Chris Wisbey, Tim Cox, Annie Warburton, Stan Murrowood, Louise Saunders and Ryk Goddard among others.
+The longest-serving presenters to have worked at 936 ABC Hobart include Bob Curé OAM, Ric Paterson, Ken Short, Chris Wisbey, Tim Cox, Annie Warburton, Stan Murrowood, Louise Saunders and Ryk Goddard among others.